PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 outputs pass sequential comparison; maximum absolute error improved from `2.570713758468628` to `4.76837158203125e-7`.

+`object_detection_yolox_2022nov_int8.onnx` is also promoted to a pass.
+A late quantized layout rewrite left one two-input QLinearConcat branch in NCHW `[1,32,160,160]` and the other in NHWC `[1,160,160,32]`, while the Concat still used NCHW axis 1.
+The existing mixed-layout repair required three inputs so it could elect a spatial majority and therefore skipped this unambiguous two-input case.
+For a channel-axis Concat with a fully known NCHW output contract, the repair now uses that output's spatial dimensions as the canonical contract and inserts a local NHWC-to-NCHW adapter only for the permuted branch.
+LiteRT allocation and inference then complete; maximum absolute error improved from `3.234160177409649` to `2.384185791015625e-7`, with all metric gates passing.

 `yolox_nano.onnx` remains an active Tier 2 non-pass with the normalized reason `float_conv_accumulation_amplified_by_exp_stride`.
 The normal sequential comparison satisfies the aggregate metric gate with mean absolute error